 Eye flashes resemble star-like specks or strands of light that either flash or flicker in one’s field of vision.
 They can either be a single burst in one visual zone, or can be several flashes throughout a wider area.
 Flashes can sometimes be missed as they most often appear in the side or peripheral vision.

-Floaters & Flashes Eye Care in Plano, Texas
+Floaters & Flashes Eye Care in East Plano, Texas

 If you suddenly, or with increasing frequency, experience flashes or floaters, call Switalski Eye Care and schedule an eye exam with Dr. Switalski right away to rule out any serious eye conditions.